LeonDaCosta/WaysOfWorking/README.md

 A development team generally leans heavily on pull requests to assure code quality and to make sure that work is done on time.
 Lets see the best way PR's can be managed to keep all the cogs moving.

+### Self Review

+Before submitting a PR you should be doing a self review of your own code before you consider it final and ready for submission.

+There are a number of ways you can do this.
+You can first submit a draft PR in the browser and then browse the changes you have made in the browser making notes of any changes you might want to make there, then fix them and once done mark the PR as ready.

+You can also use the cli to show you a diff between your branch and the target branch and make changes then before submission, or you could also use a diff tool with a UI.

+Whatever way you choose to view the diff and the changes you made, these are the things you should look out for, some things will need to be done outside the diff:

+- **Commented out code** If you need to comment out code for any reason then a TODO comment should be added above the commented out code to explain your reasoning as to why it was commented out instead of being removed and when you will be addressing its removal.
+- **Useless docblocks** Commonly these are docblocks that either repeat what the code already sais (see the section https://github.com/PrecisionProcoGroup/WaysOfWorking#comment-only-what-the-code-cannot-say) or they are docblocks that are just plain pointless and add no value atall (commonly added by code generator commands from frameworks such as laravel)
+- **Pointless constructs and empty methods** Again these are usually added by either copying and pasting template classes or using code generator commands from frameworks such as laravel.
+This method of development should be avoided as it can cause you to spend more time removing code and cleaning up than if you were to just write it yourself.
+- **Coding Standards** Always do a quick scan for anything like type hinting, trailing commas, indentation, and anything else standards related that might pop out.
+Never rely on automated standards tools finding everything, things will always find a way through.
+- **Architechture** Always run over in your head the architechture of your work as you are scanning your changes to assure you have not made any mistakes that could cause a code smell in the future. https://en.wikipedia.org/wiki/Code_smell
+- **Teardown and rebuild from scratch** For large features, esspecially ones that contain significant changes to the env and database, you should teardown your local setup removing the database and env file and rebuild from the readme from scratch to make sure that you dont encounter any fatal errors that will be an immediate blocker to somebody reviewing your work.
+- **Visual click through** For features involving changes to the UI or large new UI features, you should do a final click around on the UI throwing all sorts of random data at your feature manually and fairly fast.
+If you encounter a problem you can fix it there and then before submission.

 ### Submitting